apache/incubator-retired-edgent-samples/APPLICATION_DEVELOPMENT.md

 their dependencies are retrieved from a local or remote maven repository.

-If the application was built using java8, complied against the java8 Edgent jars, and the execution environment is java7 or android, use the appropriate script options to retrieve the appropriate Edgent platform jars for execution.
+If the application's execution environment is java7 or android, use the appropriate script options to retrieve the appropriate Edgent platform jars for execution.

-The run-app.sh script configures the CLASSPATH and runs the application.
+The generated run-app.sh script configures the CLASSPATH and runs the application.

 E.g.,